nodetool-ai/nodetool/docs/nodes/nodetool/audio/analysis.md

 - **length**: If given, the resulting signal will be zero-padded or clipped to this length. (typing.Optional[int])

-## HarmonicPercussiveSeparation

-Perform Harmonic-Percussive Source Separation on an audio file.

-Use cases:
-- Isolate melodic and rhythmic components of music
-- Enhance drum tracks by extracting percussive elements
-- Improve pitch detection by focusing on harmonic content

-**Tags:** audio, separation, harmonic, percussive

-**Fields:**
-- **audio**: The audio file to separate into harmonic and percussive components.
-(AudioRef)
-- **margin**: The margin for the separation (larger values increase separation at the cost of artifacts). (float)

 ## MFCC

 MFCC Node computes the Mel-frequency cepstral coefficients (MFCCs) from an audio signal.